jinfakeji168/pay-docs/docs/reference/vietnam.md

 ### Different cashier page (Optional)

 If you wish to display a different cashier page to your customers, you may include the field `extra.type` in your request.
+By the default: display full information.

 `extra.type`